gpesquero/CatAtom2Osm/README.md

     Class used to store a geographical coordinate (lon,lat) in text format.

   * TextRing.java
-    Class used to store a geographica ring (array of TextCoords) in text format.
+    Class used to store a geographical ring (array of TextCoords) in text format.

   * OsmFile.java
-    Class used to create (write to disk) OSM files
+    Class used to create (write to disk) OSM files.

   * GeoJsonFile.java
-    Class used to create (write to disk) GeoJSON files
+    Class used to create (write to disk) GeoJSON files.

   * OsmItem.java
     Abstract class base for all the OSM elements (nodes, ways and relations).